lixirui142/flowr2a-ad/README.md

 # FlowR2A — Project Page

-Static project page for **FlowR2A: Learning Reward-to-Action Distribution for Multimodal Driving Planning** (NeurIPS 2026).
+Static project page for **FlowR2A: Learning Reward-to-Action Distribution for Multimodal Driving Planning**.